hofstadter-io/studios-docs/content/getting-started/first-changes.md

 ---
-title: "A First Change"
+title: "First Changes"
 date: 2018-04-10T11:58:26-06:00
 draft: false
 type: "page"

-weight: 4
+weight: 8
 ---

 The first steps will walk you through some